 Acute conditions, like recent injury, illness, or emotional trauma may warrant weekly or biweekly meetings.
-Chronic conditions benefit greatly from ongoing maintenance (as recommended).
+Chronic conditions benefit greatly from ongoing maintenance and a seasonal review can be helpful.
 Ongoing emotional and mental health assessment and support is recommended for the general population on an annual or biannual basis, especially during transitional periods like: change in school or work, menopause, mid-life crises, change in relationship status and bereavement.

 Physical postures and therapeutic movement, including supported postures that encourage relaxation, are often used in individual therapy sessions.
 Guided meditation, breathing and mental focusing techniques allow clients to gain familiarity and control over their inner world.